-Ostuni, Italy is one of the most picturesque places in Puglia.
-This is a guide of things to do in Ostuni that includes food, sightseeing, and much more.
+Ostuni, Italy is one of the most picturesque places in Puglia!
+This is a guide to things to do in Ostuni that includes food, sightseeing, and much more.

 Puglia is a region of Italy that is full of insanely beautiful towns and cities.
 As you travel down the coast, each town seems to be more charming than the last.

 Ostuni has long been popular with tourists who are drawn to the city’s aesthetically pleasing whitewashed buildings that rise high above olive groves.

 I went there when I was in Puglia and I was amazed at how such a place exists and it still is relatively undiscovered compared to other places in Italy.

-Best Ostuni Tours
+Best Ostuni Tours (to Maximize Your Time!)

 - Ostuni walking tour and gelato tasting